Community Supported Flowers

 What’s the best way to care for my flowers?

 Our flowers are grown, harvested and handled to provide the longest vase life possible.
 Simply give stems a fresh cut at an angle with sharp scissors and remove any leaves that will be below the water line.
 Place in a clean vase of fresh cool water.
-Preservative packets will be available at your pick-up location and can be added if desired.
+Floral preservative can be added if desired.
 Freshen the water every 1-2 days (or as often as you can manage).
 Display out of direct sunlight and away from ripening produce (like bananas).
-A clean vase is imperative for longevity - give it a good scrub or run it through the dishwasher after each use.
+A clean vase is imperative for longevity - give it a good scrub or run it through the dishwasher between uses.

 Do you have CSA options for businesses?

 We do!
-Please contact us to discuss share and delivery options for your business.
+Please contact us to discuss options for your business.